Newborn Skin Peeling: What Causes It And How To Best Treat It

 Peeling skin is a common newborn condition.
 It’s also something that new parents often ask about.

-If your newborn has peeling skin, you’re probably wondering:
+If your newborn has peeling or dry skin on their face, you’re probably wondering:

 - Whether it’s normal